 What Are Calcified Fibroids?

-Calcified fibroids are remnants of inactive fibroids, marked by the calcium deposits that have formed during the degenerative process.
+Calcified fibroids are inactive fibroids that have developed calcium deposits during the degenerative process.
 Degeneration occurs when a fibroid's aggressive growth rate outpaces the body's blood supply, and the blood vessels are unable to provide the fibroid with the oxygen and nutrients the fibroid needs to thrive.

 Symptoms of Calcified Fibroids